Paonias myops (J.E. Smith, 1797)

 Specimen courtesy of LGCC

 Photograph copyright: Merrill A. Peterson

-Paonias mypops is a large sphinx moth (FW length 25–30 mm) with yellow and brown hindwings bearing a black and blue eyespot that flies east of the Cascades during late spring and summer.
-The forewings are long and appear curved because the distal costa is convex and the distal trailing margin is concave.
+Paonias myops is a large sphinx moth (FW length 25–30 mm) that flies east of the Cascades during late spring and summer.
+Its hindwings are yellow and brown with a black and blue eyespot.
+Its forewings are long and appear curved because the distal costa is convex and the distal trailing margin is concave.
 The outer margin is slightly uneven with two teeth.
 It is mottled orange-brown to purplish brown with pale lavender transverse lines and dark brown or blackish mottling near the trailing margin and distal to the postmedial line.
 Yellow areas is present at the apex and sometimes near the anal angle.
 No discal spot is evident.
 The hindwing is purplish brown and orange with a bright yellow base and anal angle which surrounds a moderately-large black eyespot.
 Its pale blue center is unmarked without a black ocellus—hence the common name.
 The thorax and abdomen match the forewing color, velvety dark orange-brown in most specimens.
 The antenna is club-like.

 The yellow hindwing color differentiates this species from all other Pacific Northwest sphinx moths with hindwing eyespots.
 This moth is unlikely to be confused with any other species.

 This species is relatively common and widely distributed east of the Cascades in riparian habitats along creeks and rivers at lower elevations, and in mixed hardwood-conifer forests at higher elevations in the mountains.
 A population in central Oregon is found in mixed juniper-hardwood woodland at middle elevations.